HarshalPatil-Repo/HarshalPatil-Repo/README.md

 # Hi, I'm Harshal Patil 👋

-Dynamic and results-driven DevOps Engineer with experience in AWS cloud and infrastructure creation using Terraform.
-Well versed in CI/CD pipeline creation with Jenkins, containerization using Docker and orchestration with Kubernetes.
+AWS Cloud Engineer with experience in designing and managing secure cloud infrastructure.
+Skilled in Infrastructure as a Code tool Terraform.
+Well versed in DevOps tools and technologies and looking for opportunities in DevOps
 ---

 ### 🛠️ Technologies & Tools I Work With